 (3) One member who shall represent the public and have an interest in and knowledge of land surveying; and

-(4) The director of the department of natural resources or his or her designee.
+(4) The director of the department of agriculture or his or her designee.

 The members in subdivisions (1) to (3) of this subsection shall be appointed by the governor with advice and consent of the senate and each shall serve until his or her successor is duly appointed.